Five Ways to Manage ‘Entrepreneurship Fatigue’

 Entrepreneurship fatigue is not something new.
 It can be really stressful trying to build a business.
 You are the one in charge of every aspect of your business, and it can really wear you down.

 Many entrepreneurs struggle to have a personal life.
 They feel like they have to constantly work at their business in order to be successful, leading to even more fatigue.

 Time management is not just about making sure that your calendar is scheduled so that you can accomplish everything that you need to do on a daily basis.
 It is also about learning what you can and can’t do.
-There are going to be times when you have to turn a project down to put all of your energy into a different one.
+Focus on what’s most important, not what’s the most urgent task.
+Stephen Covey’s time management matrix could help.

 Learn to say no

-Once you decide what you can and can’t do, you have to turn down projects.
+Once you decide what you can and can’t do, you may need to turn down projects.
 This can be extremely scary but it is good for you and your business.
-If you are struggling to say no, maybe you can push that project back until a better time.
+If you are struggling to say no, suggest that you may need to delay that project back until a better time.

 Spend time with the right people